iconify/iconify/packages/react/readme.md

 ### Dimensions

 By default, icon height is "1em".
 With is dynamic, calculated using the icon's width to height ratio.
+This makes it easy to change icon size by changing `font-size` in the stylesheet, just like icon fonts.

 There are several ways to change icon dimensions: